microsoft/xbox-live-developer-tools/docs/Set-XblSandbox.md

 Set-XblSandbox XDKS.1 -ConsoleName console -UserName username -Password password
 ```

-Set remote xbox console sandbox id to XDKS.1 via Windows Device Portal .
+Set the remote Xbox console sandbox id to XDKS.1 via Windows Device Portal .
 Please make sure the console is in Dev mode and Xbox Device Portal is enabled.
-If Xbox Device Portal does not require authentication, then don't need to pass in Username and Passeword
+If Xbox Device Portal does not require authentication, then don't pass in the username or password.

 ## PARAMETERS